Omega Psi Phi: Symbols and traditions

 Omega Psi Phi's Cardinal Principles or pillars are Manhood, Scholarship, Perseverance, and Uplift.
 Its motto is "Friendship is Essential to the Soul".
 The fraternity's colors are royal purple and old gold.
 Its symbol is the lamp.
 Members are called Omegas and Omega Men.

 The fraternity's publications are Oracle and Clarion Call.

 Like many fraternal organizations, Omega Psi Phi has a rich tradition of practices.
 While some traditions are secret, many are freely expressed in public.
-One is the practice of members voluntarily undergoing branding of the letters, or variations and designs based on them (such as two linked Omega symbols), on their skin.
+One is the practice of members undergoing branding of the letters, or variations and designs based on them (such as two linked Omega symbols), on their skin.
 The brands often are displayed in public as a matter of pride; some prospects first learn of the fraternity by seeing members bearing brands.
-Another unofficial tradition is use of the term Que Dog.
+Another unofficial tradition is use of the term Que Dog, although a dog is not the official mascot of the fraternity.
 However, Omega Psi Phi Fraternity, Inc. "prohibits the promotion of our brand with the affiliation of alcohol; tobacco; references to hazing or items that can be associated with a culture of hazing; items that include any to canine or other animal references.